 This introduces the concept of a token; something that is used to prove 1 of the 2 independent factors required above.
 Authentication tokens are generally divided into 2 groups: a Hard token, and a Soft token.
 Hard tokens (Hardware token = Hard Token) are physical devices used to gain access to an electronically restricted resource.
 Soft tokens (Software token = Soft token) are just that; authentication tokens that are not physically tangible, but exist as software on common devices (for example computers or phones).

 Hard Tokens Have Done Their Bit

 When it comes to security tokens, most people think of hardware tokens – such as smart cards, Bluetooth tokens, one-time password (OTP) keyfobs, or USB keys.
-The most common one, RSA SecureID, has been in the market since 2002 (yes, that’s already 15 years) a new contendor in this field are Universal 2nd Factors (U2F), utilizing the a new standard in authentication Fast Identity On-Line (FIDO)
+The most common one, RSA SecureID, has been in the market since 2002 (yes, that’s already 15 years) a new contender in this field are Universal 2nd Factors (U2F), utilizing a new standard in authentication Fast Identity On-Line (FIDO)